aws/aws-sdk-js-v3/supplemental-docs/performance/bundle-sizes.md

 ⚡ Done in 37ms
 ```

-Here we compare the bundle sizes of two different applications containing equivalent code which imports DynamoDB client from AWS SDK for JavaScript and creates a client.
+Here, we compare the bundle sizes of two different applications containing equivalent code which imports DynamoDB client from AWS SDK for JavaScript and creates a client.
 The bundle size of application built using v2 is 3.2 MB, while the bundle size of equivalent application built using v3 is 214.2 kB.